 Check out the Plutus fee schedule for more information.

-There’s too much to list here, but here are some of the most important Plutus limits that are worth highlighting:
+There’s too much to list here, but these are some of the most important Plutus limits that I wanted to highlight:

 |Maximum Card Balance||£7,500 / €7,500||£7,500 / €7,500||£7,500 / €7,500|